Dcraftbg/RustOS-Template/README.md

 This might come accross as a bit heavy for just a build script and if you wanted to, you could always look at its code and see that most of it is fairly simple.
 Run a couple of commands, copy a couple of files and run a couple more commands.

-You could also ditch this entire concept and just simply 'simpify' the code - Remove the whole subcommand system and just call to build direct.
+You could also ditch this entire concept and just simply 'simpify' the code - Remove the whole subcommand system and just call to build directly.

 # Purpose
 This is mainly a template for quickly getting a rust written OS to a point where the OS boots